Physical Therapy DPT

 Teaching Facilities

 Classes are held in lecture halls, classrooms, laboratories or in clinical and research facilities on the University City campus of Drexel University.
 The Health Sciences Building (HSB) is where the Department of Physical Therapy and Rehabilitation Sciences (PTRS) is located, along with other programs in the College of Nursing and Health Professions (CNHP) and the College of Medicine.
-The HSB is a new building opened in September of 2022.
+The HSB is a new building that opened in September 2022.
 PTRS has two state-of-the-art dedicated laboratories where the clinical components of the professional curriculum are taught.
 In these laboratories, equipment reflects current physical therapy practice and is part of a multi-disciplinary clinical learning and resource center.
 Included as part of the resource center is a standardized patient lab that utilizes paid actors to simulate various clinical situations while students' interactions with those "patients" are monitored by supervising faculty.
 This center provides a rich environment for student learning.

 PTRS also maintains a human anatomy lab in the HSB where students dissect human cadavers during the first two terms of the program.
 Additional elective coursework may be conducted in the anatomy labs.
 The gross anatomy lab is a modern, fully equipped facility providing a state-of-the-art dissection laboratory with medical visualization technologies.
 The facility allows DPT students to focus on the anatomy most relevant to physical therapy while making relevant connections to clinical practice and integrating with other courses.

 The DPT program uses its own faculty-staffed clinical sites as well as various clinical sites in the area to enhance the educational experience of the students.
-The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro-bono practice in Stephen and Sandra Sheller 11th Street Family Health Services.
-Students rotate through these facilities getting individualized mentoring while connecting classroom content with clinical practice.
+The department operates outpatient physical therapy sites in the Drexel Recreation Center on the University City campus and a pro bono practice in Stephen and Sandra Sheller 11th Street Family Health Services.
+Students rotate through these facilities, getting individualized mentoring while connecting classroom content with clinical practice.
 These experiences are in addition to the 33 weeks of full-time clinical education the student will experience throughout the curriculum.

 The entire Drexel campus has wireless capability and all courses are linked to the learning platform, Blackboard Learn.